nidhiiiiii25/AI-enabled-pothole-detection-system/README.md

 # AI-enabled-pothole-detection-system
 Real-time AI Pothole Detection using YOLOv5 + LiDAR + GPS on Raspberry Pi

 # 🚧 AI-Enabled Pothole Detection System

-**Real-time pothole detection using YOLOv5 + LiDAR + GPS on Raspberry Pi 4**
+**Pothole detection using YOLOv5 + LiDAR + GPS on Raspberry Pi 4**
-Edge AI | Multi-sensor fusion | Live web dashboard for smart cities
+Edge AI | Multi-sensor fusion | Web dashboard

 ![System Overview](docs/architecture-diagram.png)

 ## 🎯 The Problem
-Potholes cause thousands of accidents every year in India, especially for two-wheeler riders.
-Manual surveys are slow, citizen apps depend on people manually reporting, and most potholes go undetected until damage happens.
+Potholes are a major safety hazard on Indian roads, causing accidents, vehicle damage, and high maintenance costs.
+Traditional manual surveys and citizen reporting apps are slow and inconsistent.

 ## ✨ Our Solution
-A **vehicle-mounted prototype** that automatically:
+A **portable embedded prototype** that:
-- Detects potholes in real-time using a camera
+- Detects potholes from video input using a camera
-- Measures actual **depth** with LiDAR
+- Measures physical **depth** using LiDAR sensor
-- Adds precise **GPS location**
+- Adds accurate **GPS coordinates**
-- Synchronizes all data with timestamps
+- Synchronizes camera, LiDAR and GPS data using timestamps
-- Sends everything to a clean web dashboard
+- Logs data and displays everything on a clean web dashboard

-The entire system runs on a low-cost Raspberry Pi and is designed for real-world municipal and fleet use.
+The system was designed to accept live camera feed but was tested using pre-recorded video files for controlled evaluation.

 ## 🔥 Key Features
-- Real-time video processing while the vehicle is moving
-- Timestamp-based fusion of camera, LiDAR & GPS data
+- Pothole detection using YOLOv5 computer vision model
-- Accurate depth estimation for severity
+- LiDAR-based depth estimation for better accuracy
+- Timestamp-based multi-sensor data fusion
-- Automatic JSON logging + cloud upload
+- Automatic JSON logging with GPS, depth and confidence
-- Interactive map dashboard with images, depth, location & confidence
+- Interactive web dashboard with map, images and details
-- Comment/reporting system for road maintenance teams

 ## 🛠️ Tech Stack